Below is a list of classes covered during the recruit-training program:

 Maintenance & Testing Responsibilities (with Forcible Entry & Fire Hose): After completing this lesson, the student shall be able to describe procedures for maintaining equipment and service testing fire hose.
 Practical: Lifting, moving, and carrying light generator and light stand.
 Rolling and carrying hose.
 Outdoor activity.
 Equipment weight up to 40 lbs.

-Structural Search & Rescue: After completing this lesson, the student shall be able to explain practices for firefighter survival during interior operations, describe search and rescue operations.
+Structural Search & Rescue: After completing this lesson, the student shall be able to explain practices for firefighter survival during interior operations, and describe search and rescue operations.
 Students shall also be able to describe MAYDAY protocols, evacuation, and rapid intervention operations; describe air-monitoring operations; describe rapid intervention crew equipment and duties.
 Practical: Crawling with 45 lbs. of gear on.
 Outdoor and inside (air-conditioned area) activity.
 Dragging of up to 200 lbs. with teammate and as an individual.
 Carrying and lifting 90 lb. manikin in gear.
 Gear on for all activities.

-Fire Suppression: After completing this lesson, the student shall be able to explain fire suppression methods for structure fires, vehicle fires, exterior fires, and ground cover fires; Explain the science behind fire suppression; Explain the role of firefighters with regards to supporting fire protection systems during fire suppression; Explain the duties of firefighters related to building utilities.
+Fire Suppression: After completing this lesson, the student shall be able to explain fire suppression methods for structure fires, vehicle fires, exterior fires, and ground cover fires; Explain the science behind fire suppression; Explain the role of firefighters in supporting fire protection systems during fire suppression; Explain the duties of firefighters related to building utilities.
 Practical: Full gear with SCBA.
 Advance hose lines flowing water (same as Streams).
 Extinguish vehicle fires.

 Overhaul, Property Conservation & Scene Preservation: After completing this lesson, the student shall be able to describe firefighters’ roles during overhaul, salvage, and scene preservation; Describe the duties that firefighters must perform to protect and preserve a fire scene.
 Practical: Lifting and folding of 10 lb. tarps, removal of drywall with tool overhead in gear.
 Outdoor activity.

-Technical Rescue Support & Vehicle Extrication Operations: After completing this lesson, the student shall be able to describe different types of rescue situations, the hazards involved in those situations, and the firefighter’s responsibility at vehicle extrication and rescue incidents; identify tools used at technical rescues; identify vehicle construction methods and components; describe vehicle stabilization operations; describe techniques used to access victims at a vehicle extrication incident.
+Technical Rescue Support & Vehicle Extrication Operations: After completing this lesson, the student shall be able to describe different types of rescue situations, the hazards involved in those situations, and the firefighter’s responsibility in vehicle extrication and rescue incidents; identify tools used at technical rescues; identify vehicle construction methods and components; describe vehicle stabilization operations; describe techniques used to access victims at a vehicle extrication incident.
 Practical: Outdoor activity.
 Full gear.
-Lifting of a tool up to 60 lbs.
+Lifting a tool up to 60 lbs.
 Working with tools to open and remove parts of cars.

 Foam Fire Fighting, Liquid Fires & Gas Fires: After completing this lesson, the student shall be able to describe firefighting foam production and operations.
 They will also be able to describe operations involving liquid and gas fuel fires.

 Incident Scene Operations: After completing this lesson, the student shall be able to describe the process for initiating incident operations and transferring Command.
-Students will also be able to explain how unit operations are coordinated and how post incident reports are used.
+Students will also be able to explain how unit operations are coordinated and how post-incident reports are used.

 Community Risk Reduction: After completing this lesson, the student shall be able to explain the importance of fire and life safety programs, fire and life safety surveys, fire and life safety presentations, and preincident planning.